Patkolino/CurrencyConverter-React/README.md

 2. **Insert amount** : Enter the amount you want to convert *(only possitive whole numbers are accepted)*
 3. **Select currency to which you want to convert**: Choose the currency to which you want to make the conversion *(mandatory field)*
 4. **Click Convert**:
-- If all fields are valid and selected currencies are different, the conversion result will be displayed bellow the buttons
+- If all fields are valid and selected currencies are different, the conversion result will be displayed below the buttons
-- If any of the mandatory fields are missing or the same currency is selected for both "from" and "to", an error is shown (either browser validation message for missing input or an alert message if both currencies are same)
+- If any of the mandatory fields are missing or the same currency is selected for both "from" and "to", an error is shown (either a browser validation message for missing input or an alert message if both currencies are the same)

 Additionally, the **Clear fields** button can be used at any time to reset the form to its initial state.
 This also removes the conversion result, if one was previously displayed.